Ziad-Ghoraba/PREMIUM-Online-Clothing-Store/README.md

 ## 📐 Design & Documentation

 - **User Stories**: Aligned features with user needs.
-- **Wireframes**: Designed in Figma for intuitive UI flow.
+- **Wireframes & UI Design**: Created in Figma for intuitive user experience.
-- **ERD**: Created in Figma for database structure planning.
+- **ERD**: Designed in Figma for database structure planning.
 - **Agile Documentation**: Managed in Notion for sprint planning and task tracking.

 ---

-## ⚙️ Development Process
+## ⚙️ Core Features

-ZIRA was built using an Agile methodology with Notion for sprint and task management.

-### Core Features:
-- Responsive UI across all pages
+- Modern, responsive UI across all pages.
+- Google Sign-In for quick, secure authentication.
+- Guest cart allowing users to shop without creating an account.
+- Smart shipping system for faster and optimized delivery options.
+- Discounts on categories, subcategories, and individual items for flexible promotions.
+- Review filtering to help customers make informed decisions.
-- Admin panel for managing users and products
+- Admin dashboard for managing users, products, and orders.
-- Product variant selection and customer reviews
+- Product variant selection and customer reviews.
-- Filtered order history for faster tracking
+- Filtered order history for faster tracking.
-- Best-seller highlights
+- Best-seller highlights.
-- Unit testing for reliability
+- Unit testing for reliability.

-### Post-Launch Polish:
-One week dedicated to UI refinements, bug fixes, and performance optimization.

 ---

 ## 🧪 Testing & Deployment

 - **Unit Testing**: Ensured key functionality before release.
+- **Performance Optimization**: Achieved up to **20% faster performance** through WebP image compression, query optimization, and `AsNoTracking`.
-- **Performance Optimization**: Used `IMemoryCache` for frequently accessed data.
+- **Caching**: Used `IMemoryCache` for frequently accessed data.
-- **Deployment**: Hosted at `zira.runasp.net`.
+- **Deployment**: Hosted at `premiumegy.com`.

 ---

 ## 🎥 Try It Yourself!

-Head over to the [Live Demo](#zira-online-clothing-store) and explore ZIRA — browse products, try out variant selection, manage orders, and more!
+Head over to the [Live Demo](https://premiumegy.com) and explore PREMIUM — browse products, try Google Sign-In, use the guest cart, explore category discounts, and more!

 ---